Paul Pettypiece consulting research logo steam train excursion near Red Deer with Hudson 2816, FP9A 1401

 The CPR lease was renewed annually after the original lease expired until 1903 when the company signed a 99 year lease.
 Eventually the Calgary and Edmonton Railway became a wholly-owned subsidiary of Canadian Pacific.

-In 1905, the Canadian Pacific, as part of an extension of the Calgary-Edmonton Railway charter, built a branch line east from Lacombe to Alix that eventually was extended to Stettler, Coronation and into Saskatchewan.
+In 1905, Canadian Pacific, as part of an extension of the Calgary-Edmonton Railway charter, built a branch line east from Lacombe to Alix that eventually was extended to Stettler, Coronation and into Saskatchewan.
 Another branch was built east of Wetaskiwin through Camrose.

-In the same year, the Alberta Midland Railway, a subsidiary of Canadian Northern Railway, opened a north-south line between Calgary and Edmonton through Drumheller, Big Valley, Stettler and Camrose.
+proposed Red Deer rail hub 1912In the same year, the Alberta Midland Railway, a subsidiary of Canadian Northern Railway, opened a north-south line between Calgary and Edmonton through Drumheller, Big Valley, Stettler and Camrose.
 The Canadian Northern Western Railway started construction of a line originating from near Stettler extending west to just north of Red Deer.
 It then extended further west to Sylvan Lake on its way to the Brazeau coal fields.
 The railway had also planned to build a north-south Calgary-Edmonton line through Red Deer but construction never occurred.

 In 1913, a north-south Calgary-Edmonton line was built by the Grand Trunk Pacific Railway through Three Hills, Delburne, Alix, Mirror and Camrose using much of the land surveyed by the Alberta and Athabasca Railway Company.

-The Canadian Northern Railway and the Grand Trunk Pacific officially became part of Canadian National Railways in 1919.
+tourist passenger train StettlerThe Canadian Northern Railway (and its subsidiaries the Canadian Northern Western Railway and the Alberta Midland Railway) and the Grand Trunk Pacific officially became part of Canadian National Railways between 1919 and 1923.

 In 1986, the Central Western Railway became western Canada's first modern day short line railroad when it took over the Stettler subdivision of Canadian National (formerly Canadian Northern/Alberta Midland) between a junction south of Camrose and Morrin.
 In 1992, it acquired the Coronation subdivision of Canadian Pacific.
-Much of the railway was abandoned except for the portion between Stettler and Big Valley which is now used for steam train excursions by Alberta Prairie Steam Tours.
+Much of the railway was later abandoned except for the portion between Stettler and Big Valley which is now used for steam train excursions by Alberta Prairie Steam Tours.

 Railway Heritage Preservation in Central Alberta